Catalan donkey: History

 The Catalan breed is considered to be very old; Pliny the Elder mentions donkeys on the Plain of Vic, in the comarca of Osona.
-Some believe it to be related to the donkey of Mallorca and the Zamorano-Leonés donkey.
+Some believe it to be related to the Mallorquín and the Zamorano-Leonés donkey.

-The Catalan donkey originates in the basins of the Cardener, Segre and Ter rivers.
-In the past it was very important on farms but due to declining use and numbers the Catalan donkey was in danger of extinction.
-There were once as many as 50,000.
+It originates in the basins of the Cardener, Segre and Ter rivers.
 A herd-book was established in 1880 or 1929.
 Numbers fell during the Spanish Civil War, but recovered in the next decade.
 In the 1960s and 1970s rural depopulation and the mechanisation of agriculture led to a new decline in numbers.
-A breeders' association, the Associació pel Foment de la Raça Asinina Catalana, was formed in 1978 and the 1929 herd-book re-opened.
+A breeders' association, the Associació pel Foment de la Raça Asinina Catalana, was formed in 1978 and the 1929 herd-book was re-opened.
 Much of the credit for the recovery of the breed is given to one person, Joan Gassó i Salvans from the comarca of Berguedà.
 In 2004, 32% of the registered population of 336 were on his finca in Olvan.
 An official national genealogical herd-book was opened in 2002.
 At the end of 2013 the total population in Spain was recorded as 851.
-The Ministerio de Agricultura, Alimentación y Medio Ambiente, the Spanish ministry of agriculture, lists the breed as "in danger of extinction".
+In 2020 the Ministerio de Agricultura, Alimentación y Medio Ambiente, the Spanish ministry of agriculture, listed the breed as "in danger of extinction".

-The Catalan donkey has been exported to many countries, among them Algeria, Congo, Madagascar, Tunisia and Zaire in Africa; Argentina, Brazil, Canada, Cuba and the United States in the Americas; and also Australia, Germany, India and the United Kingdom.
+The Catalan has been exported to many countries, among them Algeria, Congo, Madagascar, Tunisia and Zaire in Africa; Argentina, Brazil, Canada, Cuba and the United States in the Americas; and also Australia, Germany, India and the United Kingdom.
 It contributed to the history of European breeds including the Baudet de Poitou in France, and the Asino di Martina Franca and Asino di Pantelleria in Italy.
 In the United States it played an essential part in the development of the American Mammoth Jack: a Catalan jack known as Imported Mammoth, brought to Charleston in South Carolina in 1819, was widely used for breeding in parts of Kentucky, Missouri and Tennessee.